Master of Science Degree in Real Estate

 Your academic records and letters of recommendation are generated and sent by a third party, making their delivery timeline somewhat out of your control.
 Transcripts are required from all institutions where you have completed undergraduate or graduate coursework.
 These can often take 7-10 days from the time of the request to arrive.
 It is a good idea to request them early to allow for the lag in processing and delivery time.

 Your busy supervisors, peers and references who eagerly agree to write a letter in support of your UST MSRE application often need one-three weeks to generate and send your letter, and sometimes may “forget” the task.
 In the online application module, you will have the opportunity to send an email to your references offering them instructions on how to submit their letters.
 You can also download this PDF form to provide the same information to them in person.
 Respecting their time and busy schedules (and give them adequate warning to meet the application deadlines) will ensure your supporting materials are received in a timely manner.
-They must submit their letters directly to the admissions office via email to email@example.com or by US mail.
+They must submit their letters directly to the admissions office via email to firstname.lastname@example.org or mail to:

 Step 5: Complete your “personal” materials (résumé and essays)